For reasons unknown to us, Pittsburgh is crazy about fireworks.

 The Locations of the Fireworks

 Depending on the show, the fireworks in Pittsburgh are typically launched in three different places.
 On Pirates fireworks nights it is right behind the stadium (A in the image above).
 Fourth of July is just off of Point State Park (B).
-Light Up Night is actually three fireworks in one evening with a brief show at Fifth Avenue Place downtown at 7 pm (not pictured), an often unpublished show at around 8:30-8:40 in front of Point State Park (C) and the finale at 9:35 near either the Andy Warhol or Roberto Clemente Bridges (C)!
+Light Up Night (historically the Friday before Thanksgiving) is actually three fireworks in one evening with a brief show at Fifth Avenue Place downtown at 7 pm (not pictured), an often unpublished show at around 8:30-8:40 in front of Point State Park (C) and the finale at 9:35 near either the Andy Warhol or Roberto Clemente Bridges depending on if any construction is going on (C)!
 Although these are prone to changes, they are often quite reliable.

 So the most important question for you is this: where is the best place to watch them at?